goschtl/zope/zc.virtualstorage/trunk/src/zc/virtualstorage/README.txt

     >>> coordinatorB.close()

-These virtual connections to virtual storages can work with blobs, savepoints, ZEO, historical connections, and undo, as seen in the advanced demonstrations at the end of the document.
+These virtual connections to virtual storages can work with blobs, savepoints, conflict errors, and historical connections, as seen in the advanced demonstrations at the end of the document.

 Storage Revisions
 =================